100 things to do on the Sunshine Coast

 95. Explore the best hidden coffee spots on the Sunshine Coast.

 96. Calling all vegans and vegetarians – you HAVE to try the delicious organic goodies at Greenhouse Cafe in Caloundra.
 Keep an eye out for their daily specials!
 (They have been known to make peanut butter and jelly pancakes.
 Just sayin’.)

-97. Kick start your weekend with dinner and cocktails at Little Miss Saine on Friday nights.
+97. Kick start your weekend with dinner and cocktails at Little Miss Saine in Buddina on Friday nights.

 98. Order the seafood platter for two at Noosa Boathouse and see if you can smash through all three tiers.

 99. If you have a mega sweet tooth, head to TOME Coffee Shop in Ocean Street Maroochydore and try their scrumptious (and addictive, you’ve been warned) cakes and doughnuts.